-Current HCC research focus is on gender and domestic violence, underage marriage, gender and labor law, Islamic feminism, Family Law (Moudawana), gender and political participation.
+Current HCC research focus is on gender and violence, underage marriage, Islamic feminism, Family Law (Moudawana), gender and transitional justice.

 THE AZROU CENTER FOR COMMUNITY DEVELOPMENT

 Malika Iguenfer, Interim Director

 The Azrou Center for Community Development is the University's instrument for providing the local and regional community with social, economic, and educational support services through poverty alleviation, healthcare, and literacy programs.
 The establishment of the Center falls within the mission of the University and is the result of a generous donation by His Royal Highness Prince Abdulaziz Bin Fahd Ibn Abdelaziz.
 Center activities are focused in following three major domains.